SnoutBug/BeamNG_terrainMaterialCache/README.md

 Massive thanks to every contributor for providing the pre-generated textures for this transplant.

 ## [Script] Usage
-Paste the following command into your terminal (Note: This script will only work on Linux Systems)
+Paste the following command into your terminal (Note: This script will only work on Linux Systems, Mac users go [here](https://github.com/SnoutBug/BeamNG_terrainMaterialCache/blob/main/README.md#running-the-game-with-crossover---mac))
 ```Bash
 curl https://raw.githubusercontent.com/SnoutBug/BeamNG_terrainMaterialCache/main/auto_update.py | python3 -
 ```